skip to main content

 15.

-click for a larger image of item #35979, Alone on the Wall NY, Norton, (2016).
+click for a larger image of item #35979, Alone on the Wall NY, Norton, (2015/2016).
 Signed by the author, whose 2017 free solo ascent of Yosemite's El Capitan (via Freerider) is a pinnacle of human athletic achievement and nerve.
-This book pre-dates that climb, because Honnold was a rock icon before Free Solo (the film of the El Cap climb), having free solo-ed Zion’s Moonlight Buttress and Yosemite’s Half Dome (among many other climbs).
-This book was reissued in an expanded edition after the El Cap climb, but signed copies of the true first are rare.
-(The internet posts the publication date as 2015: we have unconfirmed reports of a British or Australian paperback from that time, but the first printing of the first American edition is 2016.)
-Fine in a very near fine dust jacket, with a sticker removal shadow on the front panel.
-No other signed copies of the first edition available online. [#035979] $250
+This book pre-dates that climb, because Honnold was a rock icon even before Free Solo (the film of that El Cap climb), having free solo-ed Zion’s Moonlight Buttress and Yosemite’s Half Dome (among many other climbs).
+This title was reissued in an expanded edition after the El Cap climb, but signed copies of the true first are rare.
+Note that the first printing carries a copyright date of 2016, despite the fact that copies of the book were available in stores as early as November 2015.
+Fine in a very near fine dust jacket, with a sticker removal shadow on the front panel. [#035979] SOLD

 16.